If the power goes out (grid down) and the electricity is off for a period of time, you will need an alternative method of cooking without electricity.

 There are all sorts of camping stoves which will enable cooking without electricity.
 Some of them are fueled from small butane canisters, many others use propane, and still others by liquid fuel (e.g. Coleman white gas).

-Be wary of exhaust fumes, and unless your specific camp stove indicates that it is safe to cook indoors – assume that it is not.
+Be wary of the dangers of carbon monoxide.
+Unless your specific camp stove indicates that it is safe to cook indoors – assume that it is not.

 One popular camp stove which has been around ‘forever’ is the Coleman camp stove.
 I have had two of their dual burner liquid fuel stoves during the past 20 years and have been very happy with them.
 They seem to be built to last.